-Rosebel’s attributable production for 3Q16 was 72,000 ounces, a 2.8% rise year-over-year (or YoY).
-This was, however, mostly flat quarter-over-quarter.
-The small incremental rise was due to higher grades and higher throughput.
+Rosebel’s attributable production for 2Q16 was 73,000 ounces, a 2.8% growth year-over-year (or YoY).
+This is, however, mostly flat quarter-over-quarter.
+The small increment YoY was due to higher throughput.

-The company also mentioned that it is on track to install a secondary crusher in 4Q16, with further optimization expected in 2017.
-This will help the Rosebel site to keep its production rate steady as the proportion of hard rock is expected to increase going forward.
+The company also mentioned that it is on track to install a secondary crusher in 4Q16.
+This will help the Rosebel site, as the proportion of hard rock is expected to increase going forward.

 Cash costs fell

-Rosebel’s cash costs fell 16% YoY to $728 per ounce in 3Q16.
-This fall was mainly due to lower fuel prices, the devaluation of the Surinamese dollar against the US dollar (UUP) (USDU), lower labor costs following the reduction of the labor force in 2015, and higher capitalized stripping.
+Rosebel’s cash costs also fell by 11.5% YoY to $765 per ounce in 2Q16.
+This fall was mainly attributable to lower fuel prices, the devaluation of the Surinamese dollar against the US dollar (UUP) (USDU), and lower labor costs following the reduction of the labor force in 2015.

 The company is also shifting its focus toward more technology-based processes such as high-precision detonation in its drill and blast operations and high-precision GPS (global positioning system) loading unit control.
-These measures should help the company to control costs.
+These will help the company to control costs.